 Inspiration often comes from the most unexpected places.
 During my “What I Believe” speech at this year’s Graham Sessions, I offhandedly suggested an easy, free way to boost PT site traffic.
 It was a totally anecdotal part of my talk, but I received an enormously positive response about it.
-In fact, people came up to me afterwards and thanked me for the suggestion.
+In fact, people came up to me afterward and thanked me for the suggestion.
 That got me thinking: rising costs and declining reimbursements are obstacles that all PTs face, but amid those financial hurdles, therapy business owners still have to dedicate part of their budget to marketing and drumming up business.
 Those marketing costs can add up—but they don’t have to.
 So, I’m dedicating this month’s founder letter to helping you improve your clinic’s marketing without ever cracking open the piggy bank.

 1. Optimize your website for search and draw in traffic with keywords.